 - Network: Networking is crucial in the Canadian job market.
 Many graduates find a job through people they know, and employers are often likely to consider hiring someone based on a recommendation from somebody they know and trust.
 Some jobs are never even advertised, as employers already know who they want to hire through their network.
 More on networking later.

-- Use the career centre: Most universities and colleges in Canada have a career centre where you can get advice on the Canadian job market, opportunities within your specialization, and more.
+- Use the career centre: Most universities and colleges in Canada have a career centre where you can get advice on the Canadian job market, opportunities within your specialization, and more resources for starting a career in Canada.
 These centres may have connections with employers who are looking for graduates in your field, or they may be able to connect you with a mentor or internship opportunity.
 If you have any more general questions about a career in Canada or the job market more broadly, the career centre may have the answers to your questions.

 - Find a mentor: A mentor is someone with experience in your field who can offer you advice about achieving success in the career in Canada that you are most interested in.
 A mentor may be an older student, a professor or lecturer, a family friend, someone you meet at a conference or industry event, a manager or other staff member, or anyone who is willing to chat with you about how you can reach your career in Canada goals.
 Don’t be afraid to reach out to people who have a strong presence in your desired industry, even if you have never met in person.